 We've Got Extra Storage Space You Need!!!

-instruments are much more than the sum of their parts.
-Storing
+much more than the sum of their parts.
+Storing instruments, the electronic

-of musical creations must be done the right way to preserve them
+and digital backups of musical creations must be done the right way to preserve

 For the most part is controlling the temperature within the storage unit.
 Severe temperatures, drastic temperature changes, and above-normal levels of humidity can cause brass instruments to expand and shrink, strings and wood to warp, drum skins to dry, and mildew to grow.
 Some of the self-storage facilities offer climate control.
 This uses central air and heat to maintain a temperature within the unit of 50-80 degrees and reduce humidity.
 Some facilities have a dehumidifier as well -- usually for units on the first floor or subterranean levels.

 Listed here are some additional recommendations for assuring musical instruments, music and equipment are stored in optimal conditions: